iann838/workery/README.md

 ## Parameters

--   For non-body parameters, an automatic coercion `options.preprocessor` is used if it detects that `isJSONCoercible(schema) == true`, qualified schemas includes but not limited to:
+-   For non-body parameters, an automatic coercion `options.preprocessor` is used if it detects that `isJsonCoercible(schema) == true` (from `apertum/helpers`), qualified schemas includes but not limited to:
     -   `ZodNumber`
     -   `ZodBoolean`
     -   `ZodNativeEnum`